Washington-University/HCPpipelines/README.md

 * Other documentation in the project [Wiki][wiki]

 Discussion of HCP Pipeline usage and improvements can be posted to the hcp-users discussion list.
-Sign up for the hcp-users Google Group at [https://groups.google.com/u/2/a/humanconnectome.org/g/hcp-users][hcp-users-subscribe] and click Sign In.
-For instructions on joining without a Google account: [https://wiki.humanconnectome.org/pages/viewpage.action?pageId=140509193] [hcp-users-join-wiki]
+Sign up for the hcp-users [hcp-users-subscribe] [Google Group] and click Sign In.
+For instructions on joining without a Google account:[hcp-users-join-wiki] [wiki for joining hcp-users]

 <!-- References -->